310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Now, now… Please calm down, Kaoru.
+now, now… please calm down, kaoru.

-It is not like you.
-You are usually much more calm, drifting through the waves… You are a surfer, after all… ♪
+it is not like you. you are usually much more calm, drifting through the waves… you are a surfer, after all… ♪

-If you start to panic, you will be consumed by the waves and drown~ fufu~♪
+if you start to panic, you will be consumed by the waves and drown~ fufu~♪

-Do not make a ruckus~ Okay, Kaoru?
-Or you will scare the fish~
+do not make a ruckus~ okay, kaoru? or you will scare the fish~
 {% endbubble %}

 {% bubble Kaoru %}